 Are children under three years of age eligible to participate in the SDP?

 Children under three years old who receive services through the Early Start program because they are at risk of having a developmental disability or have developmental delays and have not qualified to receive regional center services under WIC 4512 are not eligible to participate in the SDP.
-Information about who is eligible for Early Start Services may be found here: What is Early Start? – CA Department of Developmental Services.
+Information about who is eligible for Early Start Services may be found here.

 Can children under three years of age remain in Early Start Program if they qualify for Lanterman services and want to enroll in SDP?